Rafkev/Rafkev/README.md

 - 👋 Hi, I’m @Rafkev My name is Oluwasanmi Raphael Kolawole
 - 👀 I’m interested in collaboration
-- 🌱 I am a full stack developer
+- 🌱 I am a Full Stack Developer/ A Certified Produt Manager
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me tolakins@gmail.com